4GeeksAcademy/css-tutorial-exercises-course/exercises/02.1-Background/README.md

 4. Build and Preview the exercise again.

-5. Change the background-repeat to 'inherit' to make it repeat over the x axis and y axis.
+5. Change the background-repeat to 'inherit' to make it repeat over the x-axis and y-axis.

 6. Build and Preview the exercise again.

-## 💡Hint:
+## 💡 Hint:

 Google is your best friend:

-- We recommend googling: `css background-size` and reading about it on w3schools and some other websites.
+- We recommend googling: `css background-size` and reading about it on w3schools or any other websites.
-- We also recommend googleing about `css background-repeat`.
+- We also recommend googling about `css background-repeat`.